alebu/notebooks/stats_101/Foundations.md

 ### A useful way of interpreting Confidence Intervals

 In [1], Wasserman illustrates a very useful way of interpreting confidence intervals.
 We can say that, if we routinely calculate 95% confidence intervals, these intervals will contain the true parameter we are trying to estimate 95% of the times.
 In this sense, we can interpret the confidence as a probability: it is enough to keep in mind that is not a probability statement over the parameter, but over the method we are using to estimate it.
-It needs not to be the same experiment, repeated over and over (which is sometime how you find the confidence interval interpretation explained).
-We can run different experiment, on different parameters, with different sample sizes, and this property will hold.
+It needs not to be the same experiment, repeated over and over (which is sometimes how you find the confidence interval interpretation explained).
+We can run different experiments, on different parameters, with different sample sizes, and this property will still hold.

 Again, we can verify this with Python.
 We'll simulate running a bunch of experiments (m = 2000) on different coins.
 Every coin has a different probability of getting head (we encode this information in the variable `mus`), and we throw it a different number of times (we encode this information in the variable `ns`).
 For each of this, we'll calculate a confidence interval for the sample mean: